webvariants/susi/README.md

 ![Image of SUSI](http://webvariants.github.io/susi/resources/SUSI_Icon.svg)
 # SUSI, a Universal System Interface

-SUSI is an application framework to build interfaces for arbitary systems.
+SUSI is an application framework to build interfaces for arbitrary systems.

-It intendeds to enable even novice programmers to build robust asyncronous applications on both ends of the system: front-end and back-end.
+It intends to enable even novice programmers to build robust asyncronous applications on both ends of the system: front-end and back-end.

 ## Getting started